PlanBase/PdfLayoutManager/README.md

 Requires Maven 3, (and Java 8?) or greater.
 Jar file ends up in the `target/` sub-folder.

-API documentation used to be built with `mvn javadoc:javadoc` and is then found at `target/site/apidocs/index.html`
+API documentation used to be built with `mvn dokka:javadoc` and is then found at `target/dokkaJavadoc/index.html`

 Several PDFs like `test.pdf` show up in the root folder of this project when you run `mvn test`.